unboxed/unboxed.co/source/blog/2015-12-07-event-the-50k-springboard.md

 There’s a mentality of “We’re looking for the person who’s going to bring us the digital transformation, we’ll hire you and then we’ll be finished”.
 But when that person comes back with the business case for the money they need in order to do the transformation, they say: “Whoa, but we’ve brought you in to get it done”.

 Organisations usually say: “Here’s your brief, show us your plans for the digital transformation and tell us what you’re going to do.
 Tell us the answer”.
-This mentality is we’re up against when we talk about agile and good solid product development.
+This mentality is what we’re up against when we talk about agile and good solid product development.

 Avoid showing things internally to executives and people who have a lot of power as they end up saying “I think it should be this” and they end up doing what they want, rather than what the customer wants.